fpapado/ephemeral/worklog.md

     [X] Handle more sync events (e.g. "pull" _deleted_: true) [] DateTime or custom based id? https://pouchdb.com/2014/06/17/12-pro-tips-for-better-code-with-pouchdb.html

-[] Use Dict instead of List for entries
-  [X] Could probably merge update and new entry Msg
-  [] Could merge all the entry CRUD into "UpdatedEntry", where we index by id on the Elm side and just put the new thing in?
+  [N/A] Could merge all the entry CRUD into "UpdatedEntry", where we index by id on the Elm side and just put the new thing in?
+    |> Perhaps keep the deletion separate after all
-  [] Related: Port architecture
+  [] Related: Port architecture, merging ports
+    [] e.g. could have:
+      (maybe 'decode' is not the best word here.
+Translate?) decodePouchUpdate : (Result String Entry -> msg) -> (Result Sting String -> msg) -> Value -> msg decodePouchUpdate updateMsg  deleteMsg fromPort = ...

-  [] Factor things out of Page.Login into Request.Session or something (esp. login/logout and decoders)
+  [] Factor things out of Page.Login into Request.Session or something (esp. login/logout and decoders) [] Debatable whether to propagate error in Request.Entry or return empty Dict

 [] Add Edit back
   [] Scroll up on edit